 Directors Independent Directors

 Min Yih Tan Cesar A. Buenaventura

 Cesar G. Romero Fernando Zobel de Ayala

 Mona Lisa B. Dela Cruz Lydia B. Echauz

-Rafi Haroon Basheer
+Rafi Haroon Basheer Amando Tetangco, Jr.

 Rolando J. Paulino, Jr.

 Luis C. la Ó

-Jose Jerome Rivera Pascual III

-Randolph T. Del Valle
+Reynaldo P. Abilo

-On 06 January 2020, the Corporation invited its shareholders to submit nominations to the Board for the 2020 Annual Shareholders' Meeting of the Corporation.
-Only one nomination was received, Mr. Cesar A. Buenaventura (currently one of three Independent Directors) nominated Dr. Lydia B. Echauz as independent director.
+On 11 January 2021, the Corporation invited its shareholders to submit nominations to the Board for the 2021 Annual Shareholders' Meeting of the Corporation.
+Only one nomination was received, Amando Tetangco, Jr. was nominated as independent director.
 In this regard, the Nomination Committee endorsed the incumbent independent directors to be nominated for election to the Board of Directors.

 The Nomination Committee has determined that each of the nominees for election as directors/independent directors at the Meeting, possesses all the qualifications and none of the disqualifications to be elected as directors as set out in applicable laws and regulations, the Corporation's Revised Manual on Corporate Governance and Amended By-Laws.
 In addition, the Nomination Committee has determined that each of the independent director-nominees meets the independence criteria set out in SRC Rule 38 and the Securities and Exchange Commission (SEC) Memorandum Circular No. 19 (SEC MC 19), Recommendation No. 5.2, the Corporation's Revised Manual on Corporate Governance and Amended By-Laws.
+The Nomination

-The Nomination Committee, composed of Messrs.
+Committee, then composed of Messrs.
 Cesar A. Buenaventura (Independent Director), Cesar G. Romero (President, Chief Executive Officer and Chairman of the Nomination Committee), Atty.
-Jannet C. Regalado (VP-Legal and Chief Compliance Officer) and Carlo D. Zandueta (VP-Human Resources and Non-Voting Member), endorsed the above nominees for election as directors at the Meeting.
+Erwin R. Orocio (Managing Counsel and Chief Compliance Officer) and Carlo D. Zandueta (VP-Human Resources and Non-Voting Member), endorsed the above nominees for election as directors at the Meeting.